 One of the opportunities available to students in Biology at Trinity is a direct involvement in independent research with a faculty member.
 Many students do research as seniors and in the summer before their senior year; others initiate research as early as their first or second year at Trinity.

-Students with interests in conducting research should talk to faculty members during the semester before initiation of the project; those who are seeking a paid position for the summer must arrange it with faculty in the preceding fall semester.
+Students with interests in conducting research should talk to faculty members during the semester before initiation of the project; those who are seeking a paid position for the summer must arrange it with faculty in the preceding fall semester or early in the spring semester.
 If you are contemplating research, discuss it with the faculty member whose programs fit your interests; the research projects of the faculty are summarized below.
 Also keep in mind that some students engage in research programs in local hospital laboratories under the joint supervision of the Biology Department and the extramural laboratory.
 Please direct inquiries about these options to the Chair of Biology.

 Prof. Daniel Blackburn (LSC 247) - Functional Morphology & Reproduction of Reptiles.